Bwindi Impenetrable National Park, at a glance

 How to get to Bwindi Impenetrable National Park

-Whilst the journey by road is much longer than flying, the route passes through fantastic scenery, and driving through a country often gives you a better impression and understanding of the it than flying ever could.
-Driving is the most common way for visitors to get to Bwindi Impenetrable National Park.
+Whilst the journey by road is much longer than flying, the route passes through fantastic scenery, and driving through a country often gives you a much better impression and understanding of the country than flying ever could.
+Driving is the most popular way for visitors to get to Bwindi Impenetrable National Park.

 There are a number of routes to take by road, depending on how much time you have and what you want to see.
-All the routes converge at the town of Butogota, which is then just 10 miles from the Bwindi Park Buhoma entrance gate.
+All the routes converge at the town of Butogota, which is then just 10 miles from the entrance gate at Buhoma.

 If coming straight from Entebbe or Kampala, the drive time to the park will take roughly 9-10 hours.

 For visitors who are already in Queen Elizabeth National Park, Bwindi is very easy to reach by a 2 to 3-hour drive south.
-You can drive through Ishasha on this route to see the famous tree-climbing lions beforearriving in Buhoma.
-It also takes about 5-6 hours to reach Bwindi from Lake Mburo National Park.
+You can drive through Ishasha on this route to see the famous tree-climbing lions before arriving in Buhoma.

 This route is one of the longest and most popular routes, covering roughly 330 miles through beautiful scenery.
 It includes a tarmac highway for the first 5-6 hours, followed by bumpier terrain on a gravel road for the final 4 hours.